The PNC Financial Services Group, Inc. (NYSE:PNC) CEO William S. Demchak Sells 641 Shares

 Wall Street Analyst Weigh In

-A number of research analysts have commented on the stock.
-Hsbc Global Res upgraded shares of The PNC Financial Services Group from a “hold” rating to a “strong-buy” rating in a research note on Monday, March 31st.
-Wells Fargo & Company reduced their price target on shares of The PNC Financial Services Group from $235.00 to $230.00 and set an “overweight” rating on the stock in a research report on Friday, March 28th.
-Morgan Stanley lowered their price objective on The PNC Financial Services Group from $188.00 to $179.00 and set an “underweight” rating for the company in a report on Monday.
-Barclays increased their target price on The PNC Financial Services Group from $229.00 to $257.00 and gave the stock an “overweight” rating in a report on Monday, January 6th.
-Finally, JPMorgan Chase & Co. lowered their price target on The PNC Financial Services Group from $212.50 to $189.00 and set an “overweight” rating for the company in a report on Thursday, April 3rd.
-Two analysts have rated the stock with a sell rating, seven have assigned a hold rating, nine have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $203.47.
+PNC has been the topic of a number of recent analyst reports.
+The Goldman Sachs Group decreased their price objective on The PNC Financial Services Group from $211.00 to $188.00 and set a “neutral” rating on the stock in a report on Wednesday, March 19th.
+JPMorgan Chase & Co. dropped their price target on shares of The PNC Financial Services Group from $212.50 to $189.00 and set an “overweight” rating for the company in a research report on Thursday, April 3rd.
+HSBC upgraded The PNC Financial Services Group from a “hold” rating to a “buy” rating and reduced their price objective for the company from $206.00 to $202.00 in a research note on Monday, March 31st.
+Truist Financial decreased their price objective on The PNC Financial Services Group from $216.00 to $208.00 and set a “hold” rating for the company in a research note on Friday, April 4th.
+Finally, Stephens restated an “equal weight” rating and issued a $200.00 price target on shares of The PNC Financial Services Group in a research note on Friday, January 17th.
+Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $203.47.

 About The PNC Financial Services Group